Auroramenegatto/BostonCrimes_LAB_Project/README.md

 * Public Safety Planning: Supports authorities in planning security measures.
 * Urban and Social Studies: Offers insights into urban and social dynamics related to crime.
 * Through this information, the dataset proves to be an important resource for researchers, data analysts, urban planners, and public safety policy makers, offering a comprehensive and essential view for understanding and addressing the challenges of urban crime in Boston.

+# The Analisis
+In order to see the developed analysis on the dataset, we should clone the remote repository.
+A summary of the analysis performed can be summarized as:
+*Data cleaning*
+*EDA*
+*Timeseries*
+*Heatmaps*
+*Clustering Analysis*
+*Findings*

+# License: 🔒
+GNU License

+# Authors :woman: :man: :woman: :woman:
+* Aurora Menegatto (aurora.menegatto@studenti.luiss.it)
+* Andrea Marcoccia (andrea.marcoccia@studenti.luiss.it)
+* Irene Fellin (irene.fellin@studenti.luiss.it)
+* Giulia Scalas (giulia.scalas@studenti.luiss.it)